MARS-UVA/training-bot/README.md

 This repository is for the training bots

-# Setup for wired connection
+# Setup for wired connection on Windows (should work out of the box on macOS and linux)
 1. Download rndis Drivers folder from [drive](https://drive.google.com/drive/folders/1iG192wNeSPvb9UlEwjJTGAYXjVNH1b7i?usp=drive_link)

 2. Plug in raspberry pi to laptop via usb-c port